Raoul Boucke: Career

 He ran for member of parliament in the 2021 general election, appearing on the D66's party list as their tenth candidate.
 He was elected this time and received 3,518 preferential votes.
-Boucke was sworn in as member of parliament on 31 March and is his party's spokesperson for climate, energy, and aviation (formerly also mining and strengthening houses in Groningen to survive earthquakes caused by gas extraction).
+Boucke was sworn in as member of parliament on 31 March and was his party's spokesperson for climate, energy, aviation, mining, and fortifying Groningen homes against gas-extraction-induced quakes.
 He is on the parliamentary Committees for Agriculture, Nature and Food Quality; for Economic Affairs and Climate Policy; for European Affairs (vice chair); and for Infrastructure and Water Management, as well as on the Belgium contact group.
 Boucke pled for large-scale investments in hydrogen fuel for the industrial sector in order to mitigate climate change.
-He also argued in an opinion piece that there will be no place in the Netherlands anymore for some polluting companies in the industrial sector.
-He called on the cabinet to announce them and to favor companies that could stay for subsidies related to sustainability as well as for financial aid during the 2021–2022 global energy crisis.
+He also argued in an opinion piece that there will no longer be place in the Netherlands for some polluting companies in the industrial sector.
+He called on the cabinet to publish a list and to favor companies that could stay when granting subsidies related to sustainability as well as for financial aid during the 2021–2022 global energy crisis.
+In 2023, a motion by Boucke and Faissal Boulakjar (D66) was carried by the House to urge the government to require large car parks to be covered with solar panels.
+It followed an earlier motion by the Farmer–Citizen Movement (BBB) to investigate the idea's viability.
+Boucke and Suzanne Kröger (GroenLinks) filed a motion in October of the same year, calling on the government to create scenarios for the phasing out of its roughly €40 billion in yearly fossil fuel subsidies.
+While awaiting its passage, the environmental movement Extinction Rebellion suspended its month-long blockade of the A12 motorway in The Hague, organized in protest of those subsidies.
+The movement announced no more blockades would be held until the Christmas break after a majority of the House supported the motion a week later.

+When the collapse of the fourth Rutte cabinet triggered a November 2023 snap election, Boucke announced he would not seek another term.
+Instead, he intended to run for a seat in the European Parliament in 2024.